ansible/molecule/docs/examples.rst

 Molecule uses a new and separate caching folder for this in the ``$HOME/.cache/molecule_parallel`` location.
 Molecule exposes a new environment variable ``MOLECULE_PARALLEL`` which can enable this functionality.

+It is possible to run Molecule processes in parallel using another tool to orchestrate the parallelization (such as `GNU Parallel`_ or `Pytest`_).
+If you do so, make sure Molecule knows it is running in parallel mode by specifying the ``--parallel`` flag to your command(s) to avoid concurrency issues.

 .. _GNU Parallel: https://www.gnu.org/software/parallel/
 .. _Pytest: https://docs.pytest.org/en/latest/